 Hopefully this was helpful to any American digital nomad trying to find global health insurance.
 Whatever you end up choosing, do take care, stay safe, and try not to die.

-Do you have personal experience with global health insurance as a digital nomad?
+Do you have personal experience with global health insurance for American digital nomads (or otherwise)?
 What plan do you use?